mfuegger/main-pdf-font/README.md

 python pdf2font.py -h
 ```

-The script intelligently detects whether the argument is a file or directory and acts accordingly.
+The script detects whether the argument is a file or directory and acts accordingly.
 When analyzing multiple PDFs, font sizes below the threshold (default 10pt) are highlighted in red.